lle0x/blockout2025/README.md

 👉 **[Read CONTRIBUTING.md](CONTRIBUTING.md) to get started!**

+### 💡 Looking for Feature Ideas?

+Check out our **[Feature Roadmap](docs/FEATURE_ROADMAP.md)** for a comprehensive list of proposed features you can help implement!
+From beginner-friendly improvements to advanced challenges, there's something for everyone.

 ## 📦 Downloads

 Get the latest release for your platform from the [Releases page](https://github.com/coderdojo-cordoba/blockout2025/releases):